-First off, Robotic Process Automation is an emerging automation technology - its full potential still goes unrealized by many organizations as they are likely to be in the early stages of their transformation.
+First off, Robotic Process Automation is a relatively new automation technology and enterprise software segment - its full potential still goes unrealized by many organizations as they are likely to be in the early stages of their transformation.
 However, RPA has several distinguishing features that make it stand out from traditional automation:

 Traditional automation is the automation of any repeated task.
 It combines application integration at a database or infrastructure level and is usually found in product workflows.
 It can take months to implement and relies on the developers understanding of the target system.

 When it comes to deciding whether a traditional automation system or RPA is the right choice for your organization, the answer may simply be that Robotic Process Automation is a precursor to a full-fledged automation program.
 Here are some of the main differences between the two:

 In traditional automation, programming takes the center stage and makes use of APIs and other methods to integrate several systems on one platform.
 In order to develop these programs, a developer needs to have a thorough understanding of the target system.